 "When you believe you are seeing something beautiful—whether it is from nature, is human-made (e.g.,artwork), or is the virtuous behavior of others—write it down.
 Describe the beauty in a few sentences."

-So moving forward, as we encounter noteworthy beauty in any form, we'll note it here in an effort to better notice and acknowledge the wonders all around us.
+It's a powerful practice to actively notice, acknowledge and record the wonders all around us.
 We invite you to join us in actively seeking out and making a note of beauty in a world that’s become increasingly chaotic.
 Here are 10 recent things we've taken the time to appreciate:

 10. The Limitless, The Absolute by Sougwen